simplenetes-io/podc/PODSPEC.md

         - -c
         - /etc/nginx.conf

-      # Set the initial working directory of the container.
-      # Defaults to the Docker image WORKDIR.
-      workingDir: /opt/files

       # Arguments to the entrypoint command can be set, if the command only provides the binary.
       # Default is the docker Image CMD.
       # Each argument as a separate list item